BUEC500C1/covid19-app-eroneill/README.md

 ## EC500 HW7 - Erin O'Neill
+See README in the subfolders on the correct branches

 ### Step 1 - Setup React Native - DONE
 Done on two laptops as the first died as I finished the setup.